cmg189/aes_simplified/README.md

 ## AES Simplified

-Python based program that implements an encryption system using a simplified version of the Advanced Encryption System (AES)
+Encryption script based on a simplified version of the Advanced Encryption System (AES), implemented using python3.

 ## Table of Contents